All India Anna Dravida Munnetra Kazhagam: Legal fight for the party by V. K. Sasikala and T. T. V. Dhinakaran

 After that, V. K. Sasikala and T. T. V. Dhinakaran had appealed to the Delhi High Court, which rejected their appeal and said that O. Panneerselvam and Edappadi K. Palaniswami were the original AIADMK.

 Following that, T. T. V. Dhinakaran filed an appeal with the Supreme Court of India on March 15, and the bench of the Chief Justice of India dismissed his appeal against the Delhi High Court's decision in favor of the O. Panneerselvam and Edappadi K. Palaniswami camp.

 Following this, the General Council passed a resolution removing V. K. Sasikala from the post of General Secretary.
 V. K. Sasikala and T. T. V. Dhinakaran jointly filed a suit in the High Court challenging the decision of the General Council.
 Since it was a civil case, the case was transferred to the City Civil Court.
 During the hearing on 9 April 2021, Dinakaran told the court that he would withdraw from the case as he had started a party called Amma Makkal Munnettra Kazagam.
 At the same time, Sasikala told the court that she wanted to continue the case.
 The court dismissed her plea following an interlocutory application from AIADMK coordinator O. Panneerselvam and joint coordinator Edappadi K. Palaniswami.

 Tensions with BJP

 In June 2022, the AIADMK and BJP were at odds publicly.
 AIADMK organization secretary C. Ponnaiyan accused the BJP-led central government of stealing Tamil Nadu's revenue, as well as blaming AIADMK for election losses, the loss of minority community support, and "anti-Tamil" policies, particularly those affecting students.
 He also called the alliance an "electoral adjustment", claiming that the BJP was attempting to expand at the cost of the AIADMK in Tamil Nadu and that its ideology is diametrically opposite that of the AIADMK.
 The event reportedly had party cadres reiterating these sentiments, albeit in a lighter tone, and agreeing that the BJP was attempting to wrest control of the state's opposition from the AIADMK.

+Conflict between V. K. Sasikala and T. T. V. Dhinakaran

+T. T. V. Dhinakaran launched Amma Makkal Munnettra Kazhagam (AMMK) in March 2018 as an unregistered party, with V. K. Sasikala as its general-secretary.
+Dhinakaran replaced her in April 2019, after registering the party.
+Following disgreements with him, Sasikala quit AMMK, which entered an alliance with the Palaniswami-led AIADMK.
+She then joined a party founded by her supporters, the All India Puratchi Thalaivar Makkal Munnetra Kazhagam (AIPTMMK), in March 2026.